Photo: Miri Davidovitz

 Elena Rykova

 Elena is currently based in Lausanne, Switzerland.
-She serves on the programmation committee of Société de Musique Contemporaine (SMC) and as a board member of Suisse Music Edition (SME).
+She serves on the programming committee of Société de Musique Contemporaine (SMC) and as a board member of Swiss Music Edition (SME).
+From 2024 to 2026, she was Artistic Director of the Basel-based ensemble Lemniscate.

 In each of my pieces, there is more than just music.